arciel/Autolang/README.md

 ```
 $ git clone https://github.com/TusharRakheja/Autolang
 ```
-Then navigate into the directory and run make.
+Then navigate into the directory and open the Makefile.
+Set `CXX=g++`.
+Depending on your version of `gcc`, you may also need to edit the `-std` flag.
+Once done, run make.
 ```
 $ cd Autolang
 $ make